 She also mentioned that many users claim they see fast results with this blemish fighter.
 According to a study from the brand, 97% of users agreed that the appearance of their blemish improved after just one day.

 "This stuff works wonders.
 I noticed a huge difference shortly after I applied this to my pimples.
-I have pretty decent skin, just get a pimple every now and then, but this does the trick!" said one Sephora reviewer.
+I have pretty decent skin, just get a pimple every now and then, but this does the trick!" wrote one Sephora reviewer.